 //23rd July 2018

 -in 8.14, Karma got some changes.
-Her starting armor got buffed, that benefits this build greatly!
+Her starting armor got buffed, which benefits this build greatly!
 Early, her mana sustain is better and her inner fire has a bit bigger explosion radius now / even tho combined with Mantra, it deals a bit less damage early game.

 //16th August 2018

 -8.15 and 8.16 did not affect this build and it is very viable.
-Even though Scorch has half the damage now, the cooldown was also lowered to 10s, what benefits our poke-based laning even more.
+Even though Scorch has half the damage now, the cooldown was also lowered to 10s, which benefits our poke-based laning even more.

 //20th November 2018